radon-h2020/radon-function-lib/README.md

 The function will return a list of vulnerabilities if any are found, or string indicating that no vulnerabilities were found.

 Currently `python` and `node` runtimes are supported.
-In order to test a function artifact, it's corresponding dependecy configuration file must be included in the root of the artifact .zip file. valid filename are:
+In order to test a function artifact, it's corresponding dependecy configuration file must be included in the root of the artifact .zip file.
+Valid filename are:
 - `requirements.txt` - for the `python` runtime.
 - `package.json` - for the `node` runtime.